Stuart says: McCarthy searching for the system which will halt the grim statistics

-Ipswich Town take on Preston North End in a Championship match at Deepdale this afternoon.
+Ipswich Town travel to Preston North End for a third Championship game in seven days on Saturday.
 STUART WATSON previews the action.

 You may also want to watch: